Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

  ## Testing
-- Issues faced

-- Deployment Issues
-    - Issues I had faced after deployment of website was that all hyperlinks were broken and giving a 404 message.
-    Through slack and very helpful individuals in my course I finally spotted the issue which was a foward slash on my hyperlinks causing the 404 error.
-I removed them and pushed the website which solved the issue.

-- Summary
-    - In relation to testing the feedback provided from the participants was extremely useful in the development of the media queries and the pages overall funtionality.

 ### Validator Testing

 - I used PEP8 to validate my python code.
 - I manually tested every section of the game to make sure it played well and all the decision branches lined up well.
   ![image of PEP8 validation test for my project](static/images-for-python-readme/python-project-validation-image.JPG)

   ## Deployment